brianosaurus/memoizer/README.md

 An ActiveRecord::Concern that will save your object (both computed and non-computed values) to a json blob.
 You can lock and recall previous states of the object just as it existed at the time you memoized it.

+Then an object is locked the values returned from memoized methods, scopes, and attribues will be from the json blob.
+Therefore, you can rewind an object to a previous state and view it as if it were a regular ActiveRecord object.

+## NOTE

+This is a work in progress and needs to be made into a gem.
+It is wholly unfinished at the moment.

 ## How to use the memoizer

 ```rb